Common Career Mistakes and How to Avoid Them

 Tips on Refocusing Negativity:

-- Be aware of sustainability: See how work contributes to sustainability.
+- Pay attention to sustainability: Think about how the work you do contributes to sustainability.

-- Find help whenever you can Get a mentor’s assistance or for colleagues to provide business assistance.
+- Ask for help whenever possible Find a mentor to ask for assistance or for colleagues to provide business guidance.

 Overcommitting Workload